Annoyed by bananas? Apples bore to you? Oranges? Berries?

 7. Pandanus

-The fruit is sometimes known as Hala fruit, looks like pineapple on steroids.
+The fruit of Pandanus, also known as the “Hala” fruit, resembles a pineapple on steroids.

-This weirdest fruit comprises hundreds of pieces called keys or cones that are consumed mostly by Pacific Islanders and visitors to the region.
+This peculiar fruit consists of hundreds of pieces called keys or cones, which are primarily consumed by Pacific Islanders and visitors to the region.

-Each cone’s inside is pulpy, and the green outside border is so fibrous that it can be used as dental floss.
+Each cone has a pulpy interior, and the fibrous green outer border can even be used as dental floss.

 The raw fruit is chewed, boiled with shredded coconut, or ground into a paste by islanders.